jan-carreras/go-codestyle/style.md

 A `newXYZ()`/`NewXYZ()` may appear after the type is defined, but before the rest of the methods on the receiver.

-Since functions are grouped by receiver, plain utility functions should appear towards the end of the file.
+Since functions are grouped by receiver, plain/private utility functions should appear towards the end of the file.

 <table>